Construction Daily Reports – The Ultimate Guide

 Since they only include what you need, daily reports all contain different building blocks.
 Here are the most common elements:

-- Weather conditions: Changes to the weather, such as rain, snow, or intense sun, can cause delays (e.g. when pouring concrete slabs), impact worker efficiency, and increase the potential for accidents.
+- Weather conditions: Weather is one of the most common causes of those delays.
+Changes to the weather, such as rain, snow, or intense sun, can cause delays (e.g. when pouring concrete slabs), impact worker efficiency, and increase the potential for accidents.
+It’s crucial – both for management as for legal purpose – that daily logs be kept to show the impact of the weather on the work in the field.

 - Equipment used and received: Which major materials were used or received, and which weren’t received (and are causing delays).